CESNET/eduroam-monitor/ca_list/README.md

 ## TODO

-- direct links download the CAs that issued the EAP certs?
+- direct links to download the CAs that issued the EAP certs?
+- links to download certs for institutions that are present in CAT?
 - git repo of the CAs to display additional info if the CA changes?